-Specifically, we consider a monopolist with zero marginal cost that chooses prices for two varieties of a good facing a unit mass of consumers with unit demand.
-We assume that the monopolist cannot commit to future prices.
-In each period, consumers either consume one of the varieties or refrain from consumption and are thus in one of three states.
-They all start the game in the same state, and their fixed values of the two varieties are private information.
-A fixed set of admissible transitions between the three states governs the choices that are available to consumers in every period.
-Hence, if consumers cannot select one of the varieties throughout the game, our setting reduces to a one-variety problem.
-For a consumer who may not select the outside option in a given period, we impose a price of zero for her previous consumption choice to prevent expropriation.
-Thus, an absorbing variety can be viewed as a durable good that can be sold only once, whereas a variety that can be purchased in every period can be viewed as a rental good.
-We are interested in characterizing the pricing dynamics in Perfect Bayesian Equilibrium (PBE).
+We study a setup with a single seller with constant marginal cost normalized to zero.
+The seller chooses prices for two varieties of a good, facing a single buyer who is privately informed about her valuations for these varieties.
+We assume that the seller cannot commit to future prices.
+In each period, the buyer selects one of three states: she either purchases one of the two varieties or chooses the outside option (no consumption).
+A fixed set of admissible transitions between these three states governs the choices that are available to the buyer.
+In particular, if one of the two varieties is not accessible to the buyer throughout the game, our setting reduces to a one-variety problem.
+If the buyer cannot select the outside option in a given period and must stick with her previous consumption choice, we impose a price of zero for her previous consumption choice to prevent expropriation.
+It is convenient to think of an absorbing variety as a durable good that can be sold once and for all future periods, whereas a variety that can be purchased in every period separately can be viewed as a rental good.
+We are interested in characterizing the pricing dynamics in PBE.